ServiceStack/docs.servicestack.net/MyApp/_pages/myget.md

 ## Pre-release packages Moved to Feedz

-After several unacceptably long outages we've decided to publish our Pre Release NuGet packages to [Feedz.io](https://feedz.io)
+After experiencing several outages with MyGet we've decided to publish our Pre Release NuGet packages to [Feedz.io](https://feedz.io)

 Please see the [Pre Release NuGet Packages docs](/pre-release) for configuring access to our Pre Release NuGet packages on [Feedz.io](https://feedz.io).